a3har/Flask-Crud/README.md

 Clone the project and navigate to the project directory
 Run `virtualenv env` to initialize a virtual environment
 `source env/bin/activate` to activate the virtual environment
-`pip3 install -r requirements.txt` or `pip3 install -r requirements.txt` to install all requirements
+`pip3 install -r requirements.txt` or `pip install -r requirements.txt` to install all requirements

 ## Development Server